stretcharm/PowerBI_Training/README.md

 - Dragging to background creates a new visual
 	- We can also have tables
 	- Hover over shows tool tips
-- Manually create a hierarchy on some visuals by draggin a column to the axies
+- Manually create a hierarchy on some visuals by dragging a column to the axes
-- Format pane of the visial has lots of options
+- Format pane of the visual has lots of options
 	- Visuals also have ... which can control items like sort order
 - We can add slices to filter that data
 - Treeview help show the size